emerson-escolar/pmgap/README.md

 This package is still in alpha development.
-Features are incomplete, and the API is subject to changes as deemed necessary.
+Features are incomplete, and the API is subject to changes as deemed necessary. pmgap relies heavily on [QPA](https://www.gap-system.org/Packages/qpa.html) for basic objects and computations involving quiver representations.
+That is, pmgap specializes the general quiver representations in [QPA](https://www.gap-system.org/Packages/qpa.html) to commutative grid representations (2D persistence modules) and adds several new functions that are of interest for such representations.

 # What can it do?